Special Education & Schools

 Texas' public education system seems to face potential radical changes every session.
 As the state strives to best serve all students, the Texas Legislature must not leave students with disabilities behind by neglecting to support special education programs.

 CTD fought hard against public school vouchers, which would take money away from public schools and present a host of potential problems for students with disabilities.
 CTD joined an army of opponents to vouchers, who managed to fend off voucher legislature during the regular session.
-However, there will almost certainly be a special session on this issue in the fall.
+We had continued to oppose a voucher program through an unprecedented four special sessions.

 CTD opposed HB 3164 (Tepper), which did pass, and will prohibit Diversity, Equity, and Inclusion offices on public college campuses.